 MRDLG Maximum Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants mrem/year Millirems per year: A measure of radiation absorbed by the body.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial mrem/year Millirems per year: A measure of radiation absorbed by the pCi/l Picocuries per liter (a measure of radioactivity).